 According to Colorado Revised Statutes § 18-1-801 (2016), the responsibility of a person for his or her conduct is the same for minors between the ages of 10 to 18 as it is for persons over the age of 18, except to the extent of modified responsibility under the provisions of the Colorado Children’s Code (title 19, C.R.S.).
 The court may not find any child under the age of 10 guilty of any criminal offense.

 The case of a minor (meaning the defendant is below the age of 18) will generally occur in Juvenile Court.
 However, in very serious cases, the defendant may be tried as an adult in criminal court.
 If there is a direct filing to district court, this means that the minor will be sentenced as an adult.
 If there is a filing of petition, the case will continue in juvenile court with hearings, investigations, pleas, and so on.
-In juvenile cases, there must be an adjudicatory trial within 60 days if the case isn’t resolved before then.
+In juvenile criminal cases in Colorado, there must be an adjudicatory trial within 60 days if the case isn’t resolved before then.

 If the court finds the minor not guilty of aggravated sexual assault, that is the end of the case and proceedings will cease.
-If they find the minor is guilty, this can lead to either deferred adjudication or adjudication.
+If they find the minor guilty, this can lead to either deferred adjudication or adjudication.
 Essentially, this means they will either receive a sentence or have that sentence deferred.
 There will be a presentence investigation to help determine the actual sentence.
 Following this will be a sentencing hearing that must occur within 45 days of the adjudicatory trial.

 It is important to remember that Colorado’s age of consent (regardless of the sex of either party) is 17, but there are exceptions.
 Read our article “Romeo and Juliet Law in Colorado” for more information regarding the state’s age of consent laws.